ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Same-Level Shadowing

 *Shadowing* can be a difficult concept to grasp.
 As you learned in the [Tour of OCaml](/docs/tour-of-ocaml), bindings are immutable.
-Once you create a name and give it a value (definition), it does not change.
-They are bound together.
-That said, a name can be defined again.
+Once you create a name, define it, and bind it to a value, it does not change.
+That said, a name can be defined again to create a new value.
 This is known as shadowing.
 The second definition *shadows* the first.

 You can write two definitions using the same identifier in sequence:
 ```ocaml